Open Call Q&A

 Please apply through the NJRC’s application system on this website.

-I would like to continue the same joint research in the next fiscal year.
+I would like to continue the same joint research next year.
+What should I do?

 Yes, it is possible.
-Please apply for each Proposal.
+Please submit a separate application for each project.

-If the applicant is a foreigner, how do I apply?
+If the applicant is a foreign national, how should they apply?

 Letter of acceptance and registration of joint research participants

-If the applicant is willing to carry out the joint research and agrees to the contents of the Letter of acceptance, the seal cannot be omitted.
-If the applicant is a foreigner, signature is acceptable.
+If you have the intention to proceed with collaborative research and agree with the contents of the acceptance letter, the seal cannot be omitted.
+If the applicant is a foreign national, a signature is acceptable.

-Please contact the host faculty members as soon as possible and submit the notice of refusal to the center’s administrative office at the host institute.
+You can’t conduct a joint research project.
+Please promptly contact the host researcher and submit a withdrawal notice to the administrative office of the host institution.

-Please register all participants in the research, including not only researchers but also undergraduate and graduate students (you can add or delete any person at any time through the Center’s Open Call system).
+Not only researchers but also university students and graduate students can participate in the research (Principal investigators can add or remove participants at any time through the application system).

-University students, graduate students, and other students may participate, but they must have Personal Accident Insurance for Students Pursuing Education and Research (abbreviated “Gakkensai”) and Liability insurance coupled with “Gakkensai” (abbreviated “Futaibaiseki”) equivalent or higher.
+Yes, university students and graduate students can also participate, but it is necessary to have insurance coverage equivalent to the Personal Accident Insurance for Students Pursuing Education and Research (abbreviated as ‘Gakken-sai’) and the accompanying Liability insurance coupled with “Gakkennsai (abbreviated as ‘Futai Baishou’)..

 After Adoption